 How design influences user choice

-Some folks like simple controls, while others want fancy touchscreens.
+Compact sizes and cool colors are in demand.
+Some prefer simple controls, while others like fancy touchscreens.

-Smart design makes air purifiers easier to use.
-Clear displays show air quality at a glance.
+Smart design makes air purifiers easy to use.
+Clear displays show air quality instantly.
 Easy-to-change filters save time and hassle.
-Quiet operation is key for bedrooms and offices.

-Good design also means better airflow, which cleans rooms faster.
-These factors help users feel good about their choice and use the purifier more often.
+Quiet operation is essential for bedrooms and offices.
+Good design also means better airflow, cleaning rooms faster.
+These features make users happy with their choice, using the purifier more often.

 Impact on home decor